junaptr/pillars-ai-diginationsubmission/README.md

-# pillars-ai-diginationsubmission
+# Pillars AI - DigiNation Fest 2025 Submission

-An AI-powered content creation toolkit built to support Indonesian UMKM (small businesses) with affordable, high-quality video production.
-Developed for DigiNation Fest 2025 – Track 3: Social Business.
+This project is an AI-powered content creation toolkit for Indonesian UMKM.